Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Results

-In the present work we decided to limit the DFT-NCCI calculations to one-particle-one-hole ($p$-$h$) configurations in $A$=19, 21, 35, and 37 mirror nuclei.
-The calculated ground-state (gs) and excited $p$-$h$ configurations in these nuclei are axially deformed what implies that the number of participating $p$-$h$ configurations is very limited due to the $K$ quantum number conservation.
-In such case, the configuration mixing, which proceeds through spherically symmetric Hamiltonian, is effective only within the collective subspace built upon HF configurations of the same $K$.
-In $A$=19 and $A$=37 the gs configuration is built upon $K$=1/2 Nilsson state having the spin $I$=1/2 and $I$=3/2 respectively.
-Hence, the mixing is effective within 3 HF configurations having $\Delta K=0$.
-These configurations are built upon one of the three active $K$=1/2 Nilsson orbits $[220\, 1/2]$, $[200\, 1/2]$ and $[211\, 1/2]$ originating from the $d_{5/2}$, $s_{1/2}$ and $d_{3/2}$ spherical sub-shells, respectively.
+With the development of DFT-NCCI~\cite{(Sat16d)}, however, we have at our disposal a new theoretical tool which allows us to control, at least to some extent, such an unwanted mixing.
+The model provides rediagonalization of the entire Hamiltonian within the model space that includes the interacting mean-field configurations.
+We, therefore, decided to analyze all four well measured $A$=19, 21, 35, and 37 mirror decays using this formalism.
+Moreover, in the present work DFT-NCCI calculations were limited to one-particle-one-hole ($p$-$h$) configurations only.
+Such an approach was widely tested in our previous beta-decay calculation reported in~\cite{(Kon18)}.
+The calculated ground-state (gs) and excited $p$-$h$ configurations in the four mirror nuclei are axially deformed, which implies that the number of participating $p$-$h$ configurations is very limited due to the $K$ quantum number conservation.
+In such a case, the configuration mixing, which proceeds through a spherically symmetric Hamiltonian, is effective only within the collective subspace built upon HF configurations of the same $K$.
+In $A$=19 and $A$=37 the gs configuration is built upon the $K$=1/2 Nilsson state with spin $I$=1/2 and $I$=3/2, respectively.
+Hence, the mixing is effective within three HF configurations having $\Delta K=0$.
+These configurations are built upon one of the three active $K$=1/2 Nilsson orbits $[220\, 1/2]$, $[200\, 1/2]$, and $[211\, 1/2]$ originating from the $d_{5/2}$, $s_{1/2}$, and $d_{3/2}$ spherical sub-shells, respectively.
 In $A$=21 and $A$=35 the gs spin is $I$=$K$=3/2.
 The active model space then consists of only two HF configurations built upon either the $[211\, 3/2]$ or $[202\, 3/2]$ Nilsson orbits originating from $d_{5/2}$ and $d_{3/2}$ spherical subshells.